nuttycom/lambdaconf-2014/slides.md

 Obviously, this doesn't work.
 * we can't interleave pure computations
-* no representation of return values state
+* no way to represent return values
+* we can't produce a new DocAction from a Program (noncomposability)
+* we can't decide what later actions should occur as a result of evaluation of earlier actions

 But, it *is* conceptually related to what we want.
-* it represents an ordered sequence of actions
+* a data structure that represents an ordered sequence of actions
-* an interpreter evaluates that sequence
+* an interpreter that evaluates this data structure

 -------